magomimmo/modern-cljs/doc/tutorial-12.md

 ```

 Now, after any HTML5 field validation has been passed, the browser is
-going to request the server for the `/login` resourse by using the
+going to request the server for the `/login` resource by using the
-`POST` method, which incorporates the `email` and `password` values
+`POST` method, which passes the `email` and `password` values
 provided by the user.

 We should now take a look at the `core.clj` source file where the ring
 request handler and the compojure routes have been defined.
 The received
-"/login" POST request traverses the various ring middleware to finally
+"/login" POST request traverses the various ring middleware layers to finally
 reach the `app-routes` which has to provide the response to be sent to
 the browser.

-At the moment `app-routes` doesn't know how to manage a `POST` method
+At the moment, `app-routes` doesn't yet know how to manage a `POST` method
 request.
 Add to `app-routes` a new `POST` route.

 Following is the complete new `core.clj` source code.